 Who can I contact with questions?

-1. Please block your calendar to attend a kickoff workshop at Georgetown University on Saturday, January 28th from 8:00 am - 12:00 pm ET (or Sunday, January 29th from 12:00 - 4:00 pm ET).
+1. Please block your calendar to attend a 4 hour kickoff workshop at Georgetown University on Saturday, January 26th.
+You will be notified of the time by January 18th.
 Participation is mandatory for those who are selected to join the team.

-2. Briefly respond to the questions in the online questionnaire by 5:00 pm ET on Sunday, January 22nd.
+2. Briefly respond to the questions in the online questionnaire by 11:59 pm ET Wednesday, January 16th.

-3. In addition to completing the online questionnaire, please email your resume, saved as PwC_Field_Study_[insert your last name]_Resume, to Rosie O’Neil at firstname.lastname@example.org.
+3. In addition to completing the online questionnaire, please email your resume, saved as Field_Study_[insert your last name]_Resume, to Rosie O’Neil at email@example.com.